 - Find a calm, quiet place and choose a time your dog is not anxious or fearful.

 - Use long, gentle strokes (effleurage) from the top of his head to the base of his tail, with your flat hand.

-- Be mindful of any areas of your dog’s body that are tense, or areas that cause him to react.
-Be extra gentle here or avoid them altogether if he does not seem to enjoy being touched there.
+- Be mindful of any areas of your dog’s body that are tense or that cause him to react.
+Be extra gentle there or avoid them altogether if he does not seem to enjoy being touched there.

 - Gradually increase pressure to a more moderate level (the same level of pressure that feels pleasant if you stroke down your own forearm).